Skip to main content

 Elasticsearch without cluster privileges

-If the Camunda single application cannot access Elasticsearch with cluster-level privileges, it is possible to run the schema manager as a standalone application separate from the main application.
+If the Camunda single application cannot access Elasticsearch with cluster-level privileges, you can run the schema manager as a standalone application separate from the main application.

-In this case, cluster privileges are only required for the schema creation, the single application does not need cluster privileges to work.
+When running the schema manager as a standalone application, cluster privileges are only required for the schema creation.
+The single application does not need cluster privileges.

-This feature is only available from version 8.6.10 onwards and is also only supported for Elasticsearch installations (no OpenSearch support).
+• Database Support: This feature is also only supported for Elasticsearch installations (no OpenSearch support).

-An index-level privilege of at least manage is still required for the Camunda single application to work properly.
+• Essential privileges required by the single application: An index-level privilege of at least manage is still required for the Camunda single application to work correctly.

-• Once the schema is initialized, the application can be started without cluster level privileges (step 2).
+2. Start the Camunda single application: Once the schema is initialized, start the application without cluster level privileges.

 The schema manager is started as a separate standalone Java application and is responsible for creating and managing the database schema and applying database settings, such as retention policies for example.